Code-Institute-Submissions/mtopircean-project1/README.md

 #### Features

 * GENERAL:
-Website contains 6 pages from which 4 are visible and accessabile from main menu and another 2 are a reaction to a users action.
+Website contains 6 pages from which 4 are visible and accessible from main menu and another 2 are a reaction to a users action.
-Menu and Header strucutre remains the same but changes in design with different screen size resolutions.
+Menu and Header structure remains the same but changes in design with different screen size resolutions.
 I`ve created 2 menus:
     * one that is used for resolution above 600px, which is the standard menu.
-    * one that is used for resolutions under 600px which transforms the HOME menu setion into a font-awesome house logo.
+    * one that is used for resolutions under 600px which transforms the HOME menu section into a font-awesome house logo.
-On both menus, the text data changes to same color as underline when hoverd over.
+On both menus, the text data changes to same colour as underline when hovered over.
 ![Alt text](/readme/other/header-resizing.jpg)

-Footer information remains the same across all pages and screen resolutions and have a fixed position containing a facebook link for communities facebook page.
+Footer information remains the same across all pages and screen resolutions and have a fixed position containing a Facebook link for communities Facebook page.
 ![Alt text](/readme/other/footer.jpg)

 * HOME:
 Contains 4 main section:
     * Hero image with a text section on a blured background linked to the About section.
-    * Schedule Schedule and Events which share the same height and sit side by side under Hero image; intention is that the website will allow to build additional blockers in the same format; porpouse of this 2 sections is to inform on schedule activities.
+    * Schedule and Events which share the same height and sit side by side under Hero image; intention is that the website will allow to build additional blockers in the same format; purpose of this 2 sections is to inform on schedule activities.
     * Quote of the month section.

 * ABOUT: